 - Option 1: Badger Volunteers.
 This program is run by the Morgridge Center for Public Service and lists over a dozen sustainability-related volunteer sites off campus.
 Select a site under "sustainability" and contribute your skills for a semester.
 Your selection must be from the "sustainability" offerings.

-- Option 3: Create Your Own Adventure!
+- Option 2: Create Your Own Adventure!
 Design a project either on campus or in the wider community that meets the intent and learning goals for this certificate.
 To use this option, make sure what you propose isn’t already offered elsewhere.
-Your adventure should meet the definition of service learning below and require about 40 hours of your time.
+Your adventure requires about 40 hours of your time.
 Prior to embarking on your adventure, you need to secure approval for your plan from the certificate's faculty advisor, Ann Terlaak.
 Beth Tyron from the Morgridge Center is also available to consult with you about your project.

 Step 1: Prior to commencing your engagement, submit the Community Engagement Form to Ann Terlaak or Nick Horan.
-This form requires you to provide some basic information if you pursue Option 1 or 2, and more detailed information if you pursue option 3 (Create your own adventure).
+This form requires you to provide some basic information if you pursue Option 1, and more detailed information if you pursue option 2 (Create your own adventure).

 Step 2: Upon completing your engagement, submit the Community Engagement Form to Ann Terlaak or Nick Horan.
 This form asks a series of questions for you to reflect upon what you have taken away from your community engagement.

-For all three of these, think in terms of the Wisconsin Experience: “Together, we create and apply learning inside and outside the classroom to make the world a better place.”
+For these, think in terms of the Wisconsin Experience: “Together, we create and apply learning inside and outside the classroom to make the world a better place.”
 Please note the requirement cannot be met by a paid position.

 Why community engagement?